kotez00/cyberbullying/replit.md

 ## Overview

 This is a machine learning-powered cyberbullying detection system built with Streamlit.
 The application analyzes text input to identify potential cyberbullying or hate speech using Natural Language Processing (NLP) and classification algorithms.
 The system provides real-time predictions with confidence scores and uses LIME (Local Interpretable Model-agnostic Explanations) to explain which words contribute to the classification decision.
+Features a modern, gradient-based UI with smooth animations and card-style components for enhanced user experience.

+## Recent Changes

+**November 5, 2025**: Enhanced UI with modern design
+- Added gradient backgrounds and custom Poppins font
+- Implemented smooth CSS animations (fadeIn, slideInUp)
+- Created interactive card-based action suggestions with hover effects
+- Enhanced word impact displays with color-coded gradients
+- Improved visual hierarchy and spacing throughout the application

 ## User Preferences